 13.4.
 School also conducts health workshops which are for educational purpose and not for promotional purposes.
 These workshops are carefully designed according to social requirements, child’s needs and capabilities.

 13.5.
-The School Management is not responsible for any accidents/mishaps/injuries which could take place during the School hours or after School hours both inside and outside the School premises.
+The School Management is not responsible for any accidents/mishaps/injuries which could take place during/after the School hours inside/outside the School premises.
 Students and parents are urged to comply with the safety rules in order to prevent accidents.
-Although the School Management does take reasonable precautions to avoid accidents, children will be children and parents must concede that unforeseen injuries do take place and the School is in no way liable.
+Although the School Management does take reasonable precautions to avoid accidents.
+However, children and parents must concede that unforeseen injuries do take place and the School is in no way liable.

 14.1.
 All Co-curricular activities are mandatory and have a bearing on the Final academic result.
 10 marks in the Final Exam have been set aside which may be deducted for unnecessarily avoiding participation in co-curricular activities and/or in the case of misdemeanours as may be deemed fit by the faculty or Management.

 14.2.
 Students with less than 90% attendance and inadequate or unsatisfactory letters of explanation from parents/guardians may not be permitted to sit for the final examinations.

 14.3.
 The school aims to instil civil responsibility in its senior students and therefore has a dedicated community service program which is mandatory for students of class X, XI and A-Levels.
 Students must complete the stipulated mandatory hours of community service / internship to be eligible for a certificate.
 Any student who fails to complete her community service internship is liable to have her marks deducted or certificates withheld or may not be allowed to sit for the assessments/examinations.
 Certificates for completed internships will be awarded by the concerned NGO.
 Students must present their certificates to the School, failing which they will be unable to receive their mark sheets and other relevant documents from the School.